jurgen-kluft/rdno_core/README.md

 Also you do have to have `git`, and `go` installed on your system.

 On my machine the Esp32 SDK is located in `~/sdk/Arduino/esp32` but you can place it anywhere you like.
-You do have to make sure that you have a environment variable named `ESP_SDK` that points to the location of the SDK.
+You do have to make sure that you have a environment variable named `ESP32_SDK` that points to the location of the SDK.

 - `git clone https://github.com/espressif/arduino-esp32.git YourLocation`
 - `cd YourLocation`